uigctaw/msglib/README.rst

             # receive the message.
 So we just keep processing
             # until the message is received.
 To avoid the test
             # getting stuck in the infinite loop, in case
-            # of a bug or druing refactoring, there is an arbitrary
+            # of a bug or during refactoring, there is an arbitrary
             # upper bound of the number of iterations.
             # Note that, because this in memory implementation is
             # intended to be used in a test environment, the blocking